ProGamerGov/Neural-Zoom-Legacy/README.md

 ---

+#Known Issues

+* Your input image needs to be smaller than your `-image_size` parameter for it to work properly at the moment.

+* The zoom value is tied to the original image, not each image output.
+Thus the chosen value does not carry as much weight as it should, if any. ([neural-zoom-test.sh](https://github.com/ProGamerGov/Neural-Zoom/blob/master/neural-zoom-test.sh) should hopefully fix this problem.)

+---

 # Free and Open Source Gif/Video Making Tools:

 These tools are for putting your frames together into a video or gif.
 There are plenty of tools that exist for gif and video creation, so use whatever works well for you.